 Since approval of the original Regional Plan in 2005, advancing technology and local awareness has resulted in additional and more accurate data collection.
 Mesonet stations have been completed throughout the region and this update includes that information.
 PDM (Pre-disaster Mitigation) funding allowed LTADD staff to map all structures in floodplains and all critical facilities throughout the region.
 Losses in floodplains can now be more accurately forecast.
 All eight counties have now completed the map modernization program, and each has had all critical facilities mapped.
-Additional sources of data have been accessed and Emergency Management Agencies throughout the eight counties have tracked local data and mitigation projects and achievements.
-All eight counties have received information and funding to become "StormReady", a program sponsored by the National Weather Service.
+Additional sources of data have been accessed and Emergency Management Agencies throughout the eight counties have received information and funding to become "StormReady", a program sponsored by the National Weather Service.
 Each county is aware of weather gauge technology that would enable each county to track localized weather information.